-Figure 7 illustrates the effects of $\Delta \dot{R}$, and impact parameter, on the observed magnetic field symmetry.
-The left upper and bottom panels of the Figure show the synthetic profiles of magnetic field for the events with the strongest and weakest expansion rate decelerations, respectively.
-If we focus on the solid bold profile (0°) in the bottom panel, we appreciate a significant symmetry that makes the peak (open square) of magnetic intensity to appear near ($\sim 6h$) the midpoint (open triangle) of ΔT (~ 16 h).
-Conversely, in the upper panel the peak of magnetic intensity occurs early during ΔT , even before 355 the transit of the CME center (open diamond), a condition that leads to an accentuated asymmetry.
-Such an asymmetry is due to a process similar to the one already described in Section (3.1) for speeds, since most of the transit time is spent in the transit
+Figure 7 illustrates the effects of ΔR , and the impact parameter, on the observed magnetic field symmetry.
+Panels (a) and (c) of the figure show the synthetic profiles of the magnetic field for the events with the strongest and weakest expansion rate decelerations, respectively.
+If we focus on the solid bold profile (0°) in the bottom panel, we see a significant symmetry that makes the peak (open square) of magnetic intensity appear near ($\sim 6 h$) the midpoint (open triangle) of ΔT (~ 16 h).
+Conversely, in the upper panel the peak of magnetic intensity occurs early during ΔT , even before the transit of the CME center (open diamond), a condition that leads to an accentuated asymmetry.
+Such an asymmetry is due to a process similar to the one already described in Sect.
+3.1 for speeds, since most of the transit time is spent in the transit of the backside magnetic field, forcing the leading magnetic field to rapidly transit by the "spacecraft".

-- of the backside magnetic field, forcing the leading magnetic field to rapidly transit by the 'spacecraft'.
-In the (a) and (c) panels of Figure 7 we also show the magnetic profiles computed for a number of angular separations between the 'measurement location' and the trajectory of the CME center, that run from the complete alignment (0°) to a 360 shallow transit near the CME boundary edge.
+In panels (a) and (c) of Fig. 7 we also show the magnetic profiles, computed for a number of angular separations between the "measurement location" and the trajectory of the CME center, that run from the complete alignment (0°) to a shallow transit near the CME boundary edge.
 It is important to comment that such an angular separation (impact parameter) relies on the CME size, the reason being that Event 7 (k = 2.93) has larger angular separations than Event 5 (k = 0.88).
-We note in both panels, that the hill-like shapes gradually flatten out, and the overall intensity decreases, as the angular separation - between CME and measurement location grows larger.
-Unexpectedly, this flattening also reduces the asymmetry in the profiles 365 of panel (a), which starts as an accentuated asymmetric profile (0°) to end as a constant-slope-like trace of short duration (20°) .
-Whereas the symmetry in profiles of panel (c) is barely perturbed by the angular separation, and we also observe the already commented reduction in transit times.
-We remark that the profiles in the left upper panel of Figure 8 have similar properties to those of the three groups defined by Jian et al. (2006), which used the total perpendicular pressure as a proxy to define the trajectory inside a CME-like structure. - Hence, according our formalism, the asymmetry of magnetic intensity profiles is closely related with $\Delta \dot{R}$, as we illustrate 370 in the panel (b) of Figure 7.
-The panel shows the calculated moment for the transit of magnetic intensity peaks, normalized by ΔT , as function of ΔR .
+We note in both panels that the hill-like shapes gradually flatten out, and the overall intensity decreases, as the angular separation between CME and measurement location grows larger.
+Unexpectedly, this flattening also reduces the asymmetry in the profiles of panel (a), which starts as an accentuated asymmetric profile (0°) and ends as a constant-slope-like trace of short duration (20°), whereas the symmetry in profiles of panel (c) is barely perturbed by the angular separation, and we also observe the already commented reduction in transit times.
+We remark that the profiles in Fig. 8a have similar properties to those of the three groups defined by Jian et al. (2006), which used the total perpendicular pressure as a proxy to define the trajectory inside a CME-like structure.

+Hence, according to our formalism, the asymmetry of magnetic intensity profiles is closely related to $\Delta \dot{R}$, as we illustrate in panel (b) of Fig. 7.
+The panel shows the calculated moment for the transit of magnetic intensity peaks, normalized by ΔT , as a function of $\Delta \dot{R}$.
 We note in the panel that magnetic peaks appear early for strong decelerations; and, as the deceleration decreases, the appearance of magnetic peaks tends to delay.
 Furthermore, when $\Delta \dot{R} \sim 0$ the transit of magnetic peaks is closed to $\Delta T/2$, as the data regression suggests (dashed line).
-As a consequence, due to the symmetry of magnetic profiles being - 375 mainly an effect of $\Delta \dot{R}$, we expect that larger and faster CMEs would tend to have asymmetric-like magnetic intensity profiles, than those slow and small ones; again in agreement with the results of Démoulin et al. (2008).
+As a consequence, due to the symmetry of magnetic profiles being mainly an effect of $\Delta \dot{R}$, we expect that larger and faster CMEs would tend to have asymmetric-like magnetic intensity profiles, unlike those slow and small ones, again in agreement with the results of Démoulin et al. (2008).